Reconciliation Begins with Knowledge of Contributions by Americans of African Descent

 Why African American History?

-An honest and true history helps to develop self-esteem and identity for children during the developmental years and for individuals as a whole.
+An honest and true history helps to develop self-esteem and identity for children during the developmental years.